81 Minutes - Acts of Exuberantly Defiant Young Activists

 Short films chosen by young Londoners.

-81 minutes is a collection of docu-style videos, created and curated by young Londoners aged 17-26, available from 29 July – 30 November 2021.
+81 minutes was a collection of docu-style videos, created and curated by young Londoners aged 17-26, and made available for free from 29 July – 30 November 2021.

-Here, a moment of focus is brought to youth activism and the innovative approaches of young people to local and global issues that matter to them.
+The collection brought a moment of focus to youth activism and the innovative approaches of young people to the local and global issues that matter to them.

 Featured in the Film:

 You Are Able to Break the Label: 00.00.30 – 00.07.20

 Created as part of the Almeida Theatre’s Figures of Speech, You Are Able To Break The Label is a speech by Darren Keenen on appearance-based prejudice.

 Darren is from Brixton and really wants to have a career in campaigning and politics.
 In his speech he wanted to show people with similar backgrounds to him that they can break the label.
 He joined the Advocacy Academy and Campaign Bootcamp and it really opened his eyes to some of the injustices people and groups are facing, driving him to want to help bring about equality.

 Created by EachOther, a UK-focused charity that uses independent journalism, storytelling and filmmaking to put the human into human rights, Excluded explores the human rights violations experienced by young people who have been temporarily excluded, permanently excluded, indirectly excluded, and those that had never been excluded – often referred to as ‘the other 29’ in a class.